inkstitch/inkstitch/collections/_docs/en/004-013-visualize.md

 * Undo with `Ctrl + Z`

 This will display red, yellow and green dots on top of your elements so you can identify areas of high density easily.

+## Print PDF

+Information about the print pdf preview are collected in an other section: [more info about the pdf export](/docs/print-pdf)